WARM UP AND GET READY TO MOVE

-Warm up involves a variety of exercises that focus on building and improving your basic movement and sports skills, which you can then apply to whatever physical activity you’re going to do.
+What Is Warm Up Anyway?Warm up involves a variety of exercises that focus on building and improving your basic movement and sports skills, which you can then apply to whatever physical activity you’re going to do.
 What it does, essentially, is prepare your body for the kinds of movements you’d expect to do during a workout.

-When you engage in warm up exercises, you’re preparing your body for more intense movements, which in turn will enhance the way you move.
+Why Warm Up?When you engage in warm up exercises, you’re preparing your body for more intense movements, which in turn will enhance the way you move.
 This has both short- and long-term benefits: it doesn’t just reduce your risk of injuries during a workout session, but also helps you improve the way you move and reduce muscle soreness.

-When warming up, you rev up your body temperature and increase blood flow to the muscles you’re going to put through the grind.
+How Does It Work?When warming up, you rev up your body temperature and increase blood flow to the muscles you’re going to put through the grind.
 You just want to stay warm, not get all fired up, so keep the exercises short and sweet to avoid causing fatigue and altering your training results.
 There are numerous types of warm up exercises you can do such as SMR, Dynamic Stretching, Mobilisation, and Activation Movements, to name a few.

 What is SMRThis stands for self-myofascial release, a method of eliminating or easing trigger points while restoring tissue integrity.
 This warm up targets the tissues surrounding the muscles, to improve range of motion in the joints, reduce soreness, encourage tissue recovery and decrease the overall effects of stress on your body’s movement system.